 Tents and sleeping bags will take up space when family camping, but the little things can make getting all your stuff to the campsite difficult.
 We look at some collapsible items that can save you some much-needed space.

-Camping gear can take up a lot of space; both storing it and space required to get it to the campsite.
+Camping gear can take up a lot of space, both storing it and the space required to get it to the campsite.
 We look at some collapsible solutions to save you some space.